IT-Lab-HSRM/flightory_community/02_Tips, Learnings & Troubleshooting/Electronics&Avionics.md

 ## 2. Motors & Servos

+### Servo destroyed during testing — constrain movement before first test (hsrm)
+**Problem:** During a servo test, a tilt rotor servo moved without input, hit the boom, stripped its gears, and was destroyed within seconds.

+**Fix:** Before running any servo test, manually constrain the range of movement — hold the motor mount or temporarily block full travel.
+In ArduPilot/Mission Planner, set servo min/max limits before sending any test signals.
+Verify the servo is connected to the correct output channel first.

+---

 ### What servo can I use instead of the recommended one? (dc)
 **Answer:** Any servo with similar weight and torque rating will work.
 If the dimensions differ, you may need to modify the mounting bracket.
 Community-confirmed alternatives for Stallion: